 Documentation being organic doesn’t mean a team should arbitrarily ignore the design document.
 It just means that when things need to change, the document should be updated to reflect the changes in order to ensure there’s clarity in development of the project.

 1.3.
 Supplementary Resources

+You will need these files to complete the Exercises on this page.
+These files are hosted on the Unreal Engine Marketplace and can be accessed from your Launcher by following the directions below.